-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENT (continued) FOR THE YEAR ENDED 31 DECEMBER 2020 (All amounts in Saudi Riyals thousands unless otherwise stated)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENT (continued) FOR THE YEAR ENDED 31 DECEMBER 2020

 Impairment of non-financial assets.

 Recoverable amount is the higher of fair value less costs of disposal and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset for which the estimates of future cash flows have not been adjusted.